On the Viability of Stochastic Economic Dispatch for Real-Time Energy Market Clearing: Result Analysis

 where $\pgmax_{g, t}, \pg_{g,t-1}$ and $\rrup_{g,t}$ are the generator's maximum output at time $t$, previous dispatch setpoint, and ramping rate, respectively.
 Note that a generator's dispatch cannot exceed its available capacity.
 Therefore, if the load exceeds the total available capacity, there must be imports to balance the system.
 Also note that imports may still occur even when the total available capacity exceeds loads, in order to satisfy reserve requirements and/or transmission constraints.

-Figure \ref{fig:2018-01-30:analysis:avai_cap} displays the total available capacity of SCED and SLAD between 5am and 8am, as well as the total demand.
+The left figure in Figure \ref{fig:2018-01-30:analysis:avai_cap} displays the total available capacity of SCED+RP and SLAD between 5am and 8am, as well as the total demand.
 There are two important observations from the figure.
-On the one hand, the total load exceeds the available capacity of SCED from 6:20am to 8am, except for a short period of time just after 7am.
-This corresponds exactly to the window during which SCED imports, thus validating that available capacity is a useful indicator of the system reliability.
-On the one hand, SLAD always has a higher available capacity than SCED.
+On the one hand, the total load exceeds the available capacity of SCED+RP from 6:30am to 8am, except for a short period of time just after 7am.
+This corresponds exactly to the window during which SCED+RP imports, thus validating that available capacity is a useful indicator of the system reliability.
+On the one hand, SLAD always has a higher available capacity than SCED+RP.
 The difference is first noticeable at 5:30am, about one hour before SCED starts importing.
 This delay matches the planning horizon of SLAD, which suggests that SLAD is able to anticipate the possibility of (costly) imports at 6:20am, and therefore takes preemptive action.
-Nevertheless, SLAD still incurs imports between 6:30am and 7am, albeit significantly less than SCED, because of insufficient online generation capacity at that time.
-This demonstrates the importance of intra-day commitments, which can commit additional units in response to unforeseen conditions.
+Nevertheless, SLAD still incurs imports between 6:30am and 7am, albeit a lot less than SCED+RP, because of insufficient online generation capacity at that time.
+This demonstrates the importance of intra-day commitments for dealing with unforeseen conditions.

-To better understand the above results, Figure \ref{fig:2018-01-30:analysis:avai_cap:disaggregated} displays the difference in available capacity between SLAD and SCED over time, disaggregated between slow- and fast-ramping generators.
+To better understand the above results, the right figure in Figure \ref{fig:2018-01-30:analysis:avai_cap} displays the difference in available capacity between SLAD and SCED, SCED+RP and SCED over time, disaggregated between slow- and fast-ramping generators.
 Slow-ramping (resp. fast-ramping) generators are defined as generators whose ramping rate is less than (resp. greater than) 1\% of their total capacity per minute.
-From Figure \ref{fig:2018-01-30:analysis:avai_cap:disaggregated}, it is clear that the difference between SLAD and SCED mostly stems from slow-ramping generators.
-The difference in behavior is most apparent after 5:30am, echoing the results of Figure \ref{fig:2018-01-30:analysis:avai_cap}.
-Finally, the sharp drop in the difference between SLAD and SCED around 7am and 8am is explained by generators starting up at those times.
+It is clear that the difference between SLAD and SCED+RP mostly stems from slow-ramping generators.
+The difference in behavior is most apparent after 5:30am, echoing the results of the left figure in Figure \ref{fig:2018-01-30:analysis:avai_cap}.
+Finally, the sharp drop in the difference between SLAD and SCED+RP around 7am and 8am is explained by generators starting up at those times.